IBM/deploy-app-using-tekton-on-kubernetes/README.md

   cd <downloaded-source-code-repository>/src

   # Build and push it to IBM Cloud Container registry.
 Following command takes care of build and push to container registry and eliminates the overhead to run docker commands individually.
-  ibmcloud cr build -t us.icr.io/test_s1/testapp:1.0 .
+  ibmcloud cr build -t us.icr.io/test_namespace/builtApp:1.0 .

-  # Verify whether the image is uploaded in the container registry
+  # Verify whether the image is uploaded to the container registry
   ibmcloud cr images

   # Update deploy target in deploy.yaml